-There are date fields, such as Message Date, are displayed with a date and a time on a record, but are displayed with a date when used in an email template.
-This is because the field is a Date field, not a Date/Time field.
+In Salesforce, some fields display both a date and time on a record page but show only the date when used as a merge field in an email template.
+This happens because the field is a Date field, not a Date/Time field — and these two field types behave differently in merge field contexts.

-This explains why the time may not show up when using a merge field in a template, even though it shows the date and time in the UI.
+This is why the time may not appear when using a merge field in an email template, even though the field shows both date and time in the Salesforce record UI.
+The template is pulling from a Date field which has no time component.

-If you need a Date/Time field to only display the date in a merge field, use the DATEVALUE function to convert a date/time field into a date field.
-For example, use {!DATETIMEVALUE(Case.CreatedDate)}.
+If you have a Date/Time field and want to display only the date in an email template merge field, use the DATEVALUE function to convert it to a date-only value.

 For further information, you can read more here: Using Date, Date/Time